EchoMAV/docs/docs/echopilot_ai.md

 ```
 ### EchoPilot AI Board

 No components on the EchoPilot AI main board or carrier board requires cooling.
 Note the the IMU/Baro sensors are actively heated (typically to 45° C, per the autopilot firmware) so it is normal for this "copper island" to be warm to the touch a few minutes after power on.
 Also note that the board design will naturally distribute heat from the Jetson module and SSD to the internal ground planes.
 It is normal for the total board temperature to slowly rise to match the Jetson's steady state temperature.
+You may also use the aluminum standoffs to couple heat